BiancaPopescu2001/Nokia-Project-Power-Bi/README.md

 ---

-## Repository Structure

-- `Dashboard.pbix` – Power BI Desktop file
-- `Dashboard.pdf` – exported report in PDF format
-- `README.md` – this file
-- `images/` – screenshots and visual assets

----

 ## How to Use

 1. Open `Dashboard.pbix` in Power BI Desktop.
 2. Interact with filters and visualizations.
-3. Export the report to PDF or PowerPoint if needed.

 ---

 ## Technologies and Tools

 - Power BI Desktop
 - DAX (Data Analysis Expressions) for calculated measures
-- Data sourced from [data source] and processed in [how processed]
+- Data sourced from Kaggle.com and processed in phpMyAdmin

 ---

 ## Collaboration

-Project developed in collaboration with the Nokia team during my university studies at [University Name].
+Project developed in collaboration with the Nokia team during my university studies at West University of Timișoara.

----

-## Additional Screenshots (Optional)

-- [Include extra visualizations if needed]

 ---